 One of the most efficient tools to manage your teams remotely is Slack.
 Microsoft Teams is also an efficient option.
 Around 65% of all organizations use Slack while 59% use Teams.

 The primary advantage of these tools is that you can create multiple groups and channels.
 You can have groups for the entire company, your team, or merely a set of people.
 Hence, you can effectively converse with fellow employees seamlessly.

 In a corporate setup, project management software is required to track employees’ progress toward their individual goals.
 Additionally, the project’s goals also need to be tracked by project managers and that of the firm as a whole by the senior management.

-Several commercial and open-source project management software allow all employees of a firm to access their immediate and long-term goals.
+Several commercial and open-source project management software allows all employees of a firm to access their immediate and long-term goals.
 These tools work hierarchically, in which a project manager will have access to all team members’ goals and activities, and managers will be able to track the progress of their direct reports.